 Everything You Need to Know About Education Loan

-Also read
+Also Read:

 Shiksha has partnered with India’s topmost and trusted loan providers who will assist you in getting an education loan.
 Find out more!

-Tenure of education loan
+Tenure of Education Loan

 The average tenure for an education loan is between 5-7 years in case of most banks.
 However, some NBFCs can offer a longer tenure of up to 12 years in case of higher loan amounts.
-Since the tax benefits on interest paid on the education loan can be availed for a total of 8 years from the beginning of repayment, you are advised to repay your loan in a period of 8 years to maximize tax benefit on your education loan.
+Since the tax benefits on interest paid on the education loan can be availed for a total of 8 years from the beginning of repayment, you are advised to repay your loan in a period of 8 years to maximise the tax benefit on your education loan.

 The maximum amount of loan an applicant is eligible for is determined by a variety of factors.
 These factors include, among others:

-Credit score plays a crucial role in determining your eligibility for loans, credit cards etc. Timely payment of credit card bills and EMIs on existing loans reflects positively on your credit score and help in improving your chances of getting an education loan.
+- Credit Score: Credit score plays a crucial role in determining your eligibility for loans, credit cards etc. Timely payment of credit card bills and EMIs on existing loans reflects positively on your credit score and help in improving your chances of getting an education loan.

 Apply for an education loan through Shiksha Study Abroad partners